-How to pick the Best Dry Dog food (kibble)
+How to pick the Best Dry Dog food (best kibble foods)

 Here is the real truth- If you choose a dog food based on the above criteria, chances are high that IT IS A VERY POOR QUALITY DOG FOOD!.
 Shocking yes?
 I say Poor Quality, but not necessarily low in cost for some.
 I have seen some very poor quality dog foods with some very high prices and some excellant dog foods with surprisingly low prices (for the quality).